-Petaluma, California, Winter of 2005
+Petaluma, California, Winter 2005

-I stumbled upon a gal who conducted a rooster rehabilitation clinic up in the Sierra foothills who, for a small fee or trade, attempted to save recalcitrant, contrary, perhaps merely ill-timed birds from the chopping block.
+I stumbled upon a gal who conducted a rooster rehabilitation clinic up in the Sierra foothills who, for a small fee or trade, attempted to save recalcitrant, contrary, or perhaps merely ill-timed birds from the chopping block.
 She offered a new lease on life for wayward roosters – kind of a cool alternative to certain death, I thought, for a doomed bird.

 Having just picked up thirty days worth of that ree-hab for myself, I could identify.
 Certain doom averted, for the time being anyhow.

 I regret never researching further the nature of her clinic’s curriculum.
 Did she also teach recovering gallos to consult a higher power for serenity, courage and wisdom?